-Ian and Michèle Merrifield officially opened DAKTARI Bush School & Wildlife Orphanage in 2006.
-But it was a long road to make that happen!
-They met while Ian was working as a game ranger at Tshukudu Game Lodge and Michèle was volunteering there.
+Ian and Michèle Merrifield officially opened DAKTARI Bush School & Wildlife Orphanage in 2006, but it was a long road to make that happen!
+They first met while Ian was a Game Ranger at Tshukudu Game Lodge and Michèle was a volunteer there.
 While hand-raising injured zebras, wildebeest, and warthogs, Ian and Michèle fell in love.

-Michèle had long dreamed about living in Africa and taking care of the wildlife.
-When she met Ian, she was able to realise that dream.
-They left Tshukudu after getting married and opened a restaurant in Hoedspruit to start raising capital for their own wildlife orphanage.
-While there, Ian and Michèle helped raise a local boy named Thabo.
-He had almost no knowledge or understanding of his native wildlife and environment.
-Therefore, Ian and Michèle began using the animals in their care to teach him.
-Thabo’s understanding of conservation was typical of children in Limpopo and the idea of adding a bush school was born.
+Michèle had long dreamed about living in Africa and caring for the wildlife.
+When she met Ian, she was able to realize that dream.
+After getting married, they left Tshukudu and opened a restaurant in Hoedspruit to start raising capital for their wildlife orphanage.
+During this time, Ian and Michèle helped raise a local boy named Thabo.
+Thabo had almost no knowledge or understanding of the environment or the native wildlife.
+Therefore, Ian and Michèle began using animals in their care to teach him.
+Thabo’s knowledge of conservation was typical of children in Limpopo.
+This realization helped ignite the idea of adding a bush school to the wildlife orphanage.

 Michèle says, “When we were younger, there was a TV program called Daktari.
-It was about a family in Africa, who looked after and raised many different types of orphaned wild animals.
-As kids we loved it and we remember getting deeply emotionally attached to the different animals.”
+It was about a family in Africa who looked after and raised many different types of orphaned wild animals.
+As kids, we loved it and remembered getting deeply emotionally attached to the different animals.”
 Sounds familiar, right?
-Michèle and Ian adopted the name and so DAKTARI Bush School & Wildlife Orphanage was born.
+Michèle and Ian adopted the name, and DAKTARI Bush School & Wildlife Orphanage was born.